armytag/langs/qathebo/grammar/derivation.md

 #### _-qʼi_

-This suffix derives personal pronouns from abstract nouns.
+This suffix derives personal nouns from abstract nouns.
+The result is a Group 1 noun.

 <dl class="comparison col4">
 <dt></dt> <dd>"a lie"</dd>